romilly/quick2wire-python-api/doc/getting-started-with-gpio.md

     out_pin.unexport()
     in_pin.unexport()

-To make sure we always unexport any pins we've exported, we can wrap up the Pin objects with Python [context managers](http://docs.python.org/reference/datamodel.html#context-managers) in a [with](http://docs.python.org/reference/compound_stmts.html#with) statement:
+To make sure you always unexport any pins you've exported, you can wrap up the Pin objects with Python [context managers](http://docs.python.org/reference/datamodel.html#context-managers) in a [with](http://docs.python.org/reference/compound_stmts.html#with) statement: